wikiteams/github-gender-studies/README.md

 #### Introduction

-**Estimates gender of GitHub users and put this information into a GitHub Torrent MySQL database**
+**Estimates gender of GitHub users (using their first name, and optionally - their dialogue acts) and puts this information for further analysis into a GitHub Torrent MySQL database**

 ##### License